-- (i) The recipient must ensure the laws governing any funds to be used as matching contributions do not prohibit those funds from being used to match Emergency Solutions Grants (ESG) and (CA-ESG) funds. - (ii) If ESG and/or CA-ESG funds are used to satisfy the matching requirements of another federal program, then funding from that program may not be used to satisfy the matching requirements under this section. - (iii) Contributions used to match a previous ESG/CA-ESG grant may not be used to match a subsequent ESG/CA-ESG grant. - (iv) Match funds must be provided after the date that HUD or HCD signs the grant agreement. - (v) Cash match contributions must be expended within the expenditure deadline in §576.203. - (vi) Non-cash contributions must be made within the expenditure deadline in §576.203. - (vii) Non-cash contributions.
-The value of any real property, equipment, goods, or services contributed to the subrecipient's ESG/CA-ESG program.
+- (i) The recipient must ensure the laws governing any funds to be used as matching contributions do not prohibit those funds from being used to match ESG funds. - (ii) If ESG funds are used to satisfy the matching requirements of another federal program, then funding from that program may not be used to satisfy the matching requirements under this section. - (iii) Contributions used to match a previous ESG grant may not be used to match a subsequent ESG grant. - (iv) Match funds must be provided after the date that HUD signs the grant agreement. - (v) Cash match contributions must be expended within the expenditure deadline in Section 576.203.

+- (vi) Non-cash contributions must be made within the expenditure deadline in Section 576.203. - (vii) Non-cash contributions.
+The value of any real property, equipment, goods, or services contributed to the subrecipient's ESG program.
 To determine the value of any donated material or building, or of any lease, the recipient must use a method reasonably calculated to establish the fair market value.

-HMIS and CES: Participation in the local Continuum of Care's Homeless Management Information System (HMIS) and Coordinated Entry System (CES) is required.
+HMIS and CES:Participation in the local Continuum of Care's Homeless Management Information System (HMIS) and CoordinatedCoordinatedEntrySystem(CES)isrequired.